puryabzp/pyDataAlgo/README.md

 ## Contributing

 Contributions to this repository are welcome!
-If you have any improvements, bug fixes, or additional data structures and algorithms to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you have any improvements, bug fixes, or additional data structures and algorithms to contribute, please let me know!.

 ## License